 A visa is a document that allows a person to enter or transit through a country.
 If you are coming to Ireland through another country (for example you need to stop in the UK, Germany, France, USA, etc. on your way here) it is important that you check with the appropriate embassy to see if you need a transit visa.
-You can check if you need a visa here.
-If you do not need a visa to enter Ireland you will still need to have your letter of offer of a place at Maynooth University ready for inspection by Immigration at the port of entry.
+If you do not need a visa to enter Ireland you will still need to have your letter of offer of a place at St Patrick's Pontifical University, Maynooth, ready for inspection by Immigration at the port of entry.
 Please ensure you have your letter with you in your carry-on bag when boarding your airplane!
 Please check full visa information on the Irish Naturalisation & Immigration Service website.

 If you do need a visa please read the below sections very carefully.

 If you do need a Visa before entering Ireland, applications should be made directly to your nearest Irish Embassy or Consulate in your home country.

 A List of Contact details for Irish Embassies and Consulates can be found at the website of the Department of Foreign Affairs: www.dfa.ie.